Pacific Southwest, Region 9: Superfund

 Who is Involved

 This site is being addressed as a Federal Facility with DOE as the lead agency.
-EPA, California Department of Toxic Substances Control (DTSC) and Central Valley Regional Water Quality Control Board (RWQCB) are signatories to the Federal Facility Agreement (FFA).
+EPA, California Department of Toxic Substances Control (DTSC) and SF Bay Regional Water Quality Control Board (RWQCB) are signatories to the Federal Facility Agreement (FFA).

 Investigation and Cleanup Activities

 This site is being addressed in two stages: initial actions and a long-term remedial phase focusing on cleanup of the entire site.

 Initial Actions: Initial actions included the excavation and removal of 4,000 cubic yards of contaminated soil from several waste disposal pits to certified off-site disposal sites and closure of an inactive landfill, with subsequent removal of approximately 14,000 cubic yards of contaminated soil.
 LLNL also provided alternative water supplies to residents with wells affected by contamination.

 In 1984, the CDHS issued an Order for Compliance to LLNL to provide alternative water supplies and to investigate groundwater quality at LLNL.
 In 1987, the California Regional Water Quality Control Board (CRWQCB) issued an order directing LLNL to investigate and clean up the on- and off-site contamination.